KacperK1337/pokemon-service-fullstack/README.md

 ### Usage guide

 **Application works with PostgresSQL database.
-In order to run this app you need have Postgres client installed on your machine and provide some empty database in ***/src/main/resources/application.properties*** file.**
+In order to run this app you need to have Postgres client installed on your machine and provide some empty database url with username and password in ***/src/main/resources/application.properties*** file.**

 By default, initial data (905 pokemons and 1 superuser) can be entered into database with the help of ***DbDataLoadr*** class.
 This class reads pokemons and users data from text files located in static resources in ***/src/main/resources/static/db*** directory.
 When initial data has been loaded, the application can later work in update mode by changing property `spring.jpa.hibernate.ddl-auto=create-drop` to `spring.jpa.hibernate.ddl-auto=update` in ***/src/main/resources/application.properties*** file.